HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 |info-firmware|

-The Unmanaged firmware tab *Assets → Firmware → Unmanaged* will contain a list of all detected firmware, firmware versions and installations.
+The Unmanaged firmware tab *Assets → Firmware → Unmanaged* will contain a list of all detected firmware, firmware versions, and installations.

 |unmanaged-firmware|

 Updating / Downloading a firmware version / Viewing firmware release notes
 --------------------------------------------------------------------------
-The Firmware and Information → Firmware pages both feature Update, View Release Notes and Download Firmware buttons, which allow you to update a firmware version, look up its release notes or download it respectively.
+The Firmware and Information → Firmware pages both feature Update, View Release Notes, and Download Firmware buttons, which allow you to update a firmware version, look up its release notes, or download it, respectively.

 |versions|

 .. note:: The exact file format of the firmware installer and release notes file depends on the manufacturer.
-The functions will only be active if the corresponding firmware is mapped in Hyperview Catalog.
+The functions will only be active if the corresponding firmware is mapped in the Hyperview Catalog.

 ==================================
 Alarm events for outdated firmware